-At December 31, 2019 and 2018, grants and program services payable totaled \$1,393,723 and \$364,072, respectively.
-All grants and program services payable are expected to be paid within one year from the statements of financial position date.
+At December 31, 2020 and 2019, grants and program services payable totaled \$1,139,782 and \$1,393,723, respectively.
+All grants and program services payable are expected to be paid within one year from the statement of financial position date.

-Functional allocation of expenses: The costs of providing the various programs and other activities have been summarized on a functional basis in the statements of activities.
+Functional allocation of expenses: The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities.
 Costs are allocated between fundraising and development, general and administrative, or grants and program services based on evaluation of the specific expense and related activities.
 General and administrative expenses include those expenses that are not directly identifiable with any other specific function, but provide for the overall support and direction of the Foundation.

 Donated services: A number of volunteers have donated significant time to the Foundation's program services and its fundraising campaigns, which have not been reflected in the accompanying financial statements because the recognition criteria was not met.
+Donated services meeting the recognition criteria are disclosed in Note 3.